maquinl/Microsoft-Copilot-Experience-pubsec/Instructions/Labs/Task_2_Draft_a_Program_Proposal.md

 # Task 2: Draft a Campaign Proposal

-Based on your research using BizChat, use Copilot in Word to draft a comprehensive proposal for your new giving campaign idea.
+Based on your research using BizChat, use Copilot in Word to draft a comprehensive proposal for your new Giving Campaign idea.
 The proposal should include a summary of the campaign’s objective, a detailed breakdown of expected outcomes, key strategies for success, and potential challenges.
 <BR>
 <BR>
 <div style="background-color: #e0f7ff; padding: 10px; border-left: 5px solid #0078D4;">